HDenizD/super-kung-vue/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-If you have any questions, feel free to contact me on discord.
+If you have any questions, feel free to contact me on discord: `denizzer`.

 Enjoy playing Super Kung Vue!